 After hearing the opening address

 by Prince Albert II, participants were given a rare opportunity to understand how these challenges were addressed by each of the ITER Members.
-Day 1 of the MIIFED offered a fascinating world tour of initiatives, strategies and engagements aimed at meeting an ever growing energy demand.
+Day one of MIIFED offered a fascinating world tour of initiatives, strategies and engagements aimed at meeting an ever growing energy demand.

 In the opening this session, which was chaired by Academician Evgeny Velikhov, Chair of the ITER Council, ITER Director-General Osamu Motojima presented the context and need for fusion energy development, and explained some of the scientific challenges associated with confining a burning plasma in ITER.

-The focal points of the DG's presentation, however, were the ITER Baseline, particularly the key cost and schedule aspects, and his proposals for the reorganization of the ITER management structure, ongoing efforts on cost containment and the progress made in advancing construction of ITER.
-Motojima also emphasized his commitment to meeting the expectations of the ITER Members to make the ITER project successful by adapting the ITER Organization to the needs of the construction phase to ensure that the schedule is maintained while the project costs are contained.
+The focal points of the Director-General's presentation, however, were the ITER Baseline, particularly the key cost and schedule aspects, and his proposals for the reorganization of the ITER management structure, ongoing efforts on cost containment and the progress made in advancing construction of ITER.
+The Director-General also emphasized his commitment to meeting the expectations of the ITER Members to make the ITER Project successful by adapting the ITER Organization to the needs of the construction phase to ensure that the schedule is maintained while the project costs are contained.

 In view of the orientation of the Day-2 presentation towards the industry representatives participating in MIIFED, subsequent presentations by leading members of ITER staff dealt with the major technical challenges which we are addressing (and overcoming!) in constructing ITER.

-During the afternoon session, chaired by Yuanxi Wan, Chair of the ITER Science and Technology Advisory Committee (STAC), staff of the IO and DAs presented the unique approach of the ITER project to the procurement of ITER components, with the majority of ITER components, amounting to 90% of the value of the project, being supplied "in kind" by the Members through their Domestic Agencies.
+During the afternoon session, chaired by Yuanxi Wan, Chair of the ITER Science and Technology Advisory Committee (STAC), staff of the ITER Organization and Domestc Agencies presented the unique approach of the ITER Project to the procurement of ITER components, with the majority of ITER components, amounting to 90 percent of the value of the project, being supplied "in kind" by the Members through their Domestic Agencies.

-These presentations provided guidance to industry on the procedures and rules followed by the IO and DAs in placing contracts with industry for both ITER hardware and the services which the IO needs to support its activities.
+These presentations provided guidance to industry on the procedures and rules followed by the ITER Organization and the Domestic Agencies in placing contracts with industry for both ITER hardware and the services that ITER needs to support its activities.
 To provide guidance to industry on the technology implications of ITER's status as Basic Nuclear Installation, Deputy Director-General Carlos Alejaldre presented an overview of the ITER licensing activities and highlighted areas where nuclear regulatory considerations influenced design and manufacturing of components.
 The day's final presentation was concerned with the framework for on-site working during the construction and assembly phases.

-The presentations made during the day were complemented by "business corners" which allowed the industry to make contact with the DAs and with each other.
-With ITER moving into the Construction Phase, this was an important opportunity to present an up-to-date report on the project status to industry and to provide the participating industrial representatives with an understanding of the commercial framework for involvement in the construction activities.
+The presentations made during the day were complemented by "business corners" which allowed the industry to make contact with the Domestic Agencies and with each other.
+With ITER moving into the construction phase, this was an important opportunity to present an up-to-date report on the project status to industry and to provide the participating industrial representatives with an understanding of the commercial framework for involvement in the construction activities.

 Click here to download the MIIFED speeches, presentations and posters.

 It was an impressive group of experts in their field that had come together for a two-day workshop to discuss the earthing policy of ITER.
-Amongst the experts were engineers from: CERN; the Experimental Advanced Superconducting Tokamak (EAST) in Hefei, China; the National Ignition Facility (NIF) in Livermore, U.S.; NSTK in Princeton, US; Aditya in Gujarat, India; Asdex Upgrade in Garching, Germany; JT-60 in Naka, Japan; KSTAR in Daejon, South Korea; and the Laser Megajoule Project in Bordeaux, France.
+Amongst the experts were engineers from: CERN; the Experimental Advanced Superconducting Tokamak (EAST) in Hefei, China; the National Ignition Facility (NIF) in Livermore, California (US); NSTK in Princeton, New Jersey (US); Aditya in Gujarat, India; Asdex Upgrade in Garching, Germany; JT-60 in Naka, Japan; KSTAR in Daejon, South Korea; and the Laser Megajoule Project in Bordeaux, France.
 And the question was, would the "business as usual" option hold for a project with the dimension of ITER?